Corona ComfortGEL+ Extendable Bypass Lopper: Product Review

 PowerSOURCE Cutting Action

-According to Corona, the ComfortGEL+ Extendable Bypass Lopper, with it’s compound action cutting head, should cut through limbs up to 1 ¾ inches.
+According to Corona, the ComfortGEL+ Extendable Bypass Lopper, with its compound action cutting head, should cut through limbs up to 1 ¾ inches.
 When I put it to the test, I had no problems cutting through 1 ¾ inch deadwood.
-And to the lopper’s credit, I was able to cut through 2 inch live material.
+And to the lopper’s credit, I was able to cut through 2-inch live material.

 In both instances, the handles were extended to their full length of 30 inches.
 For lesser diameter wood the extended handles can be easily slid back to their compact handle length of 22”.

 The extreme cutting power that I found even eclipsed Corona’s specs by ½”, which I attributed to the unique PowerSOURCE design.
-With 4 hinge points (as compared to some other lopper configurations that have a set of blades with a single bolt, or other compound action cutting heads with 3 pivot points), the PowerSOURCE innovation gave the lopper some real “brute force” on even the toughest deadwoods.
+With 4 hinge points (as compared to some other lopper configurations that have a set of blades with a single bolt, or other compound action cutting heads with 3 pivot points), the PowerSOURCE innovation gave the lopper some real “brute force” on even the toughest deadwood.

 I tested it on mesquite tree deadwood, one of the hardest woods you’ll find, and the Corona ComfortGEL+ bypass lopper made quick work of it.

 Corona states that the PowerSOURCE design gives the lopper a 3X power increase when cutting.
 Translated into layman’s terms, for each pound of pressure exerted on the handles, the cutting jaws exert a force that is three times the handle pressure.
 While I can’t say for sure that power was tripled with this lopper, it’s a very nice feature when you want to power through tough materials.